vue-vine/vue-vine/packages/docs/src/specification/props.md

 }
 ```

-If you found any bad case, [please raise an issue for us](https://github.com/vue-vine/vue-vine/issues/new).
+If you found any bad case, [please raise an issue](https://github.com/vue-vine/vue-vine/issues/new).

 Additionally, there's one special case for boolean props, see below: